ioBroker/ioBroker.docs/docs/en/community/docmarkdown.md

 [by-sa]: http://creativecommons.org/licenses/by-sa/4.0/deed.de

 ?> This is a translation of the [original syntax documentation] [osd] by [John Grubers] [jg] [Markdown] [md].
 This translation refers to the status of December 15, 2013 (Markdown Version 1.0.1).
 No guarantee is given for the correctness of the translation.
 If there are errors in the translation, please send a short message to <lasar@liepins.net>.
-Any other kind of feedback is also welcome. *
+Any other type of feedback is also welcome. *

 [jg]: http://daringfireball.net/